sjpierce/Pierce.AEA2024/README.md

     alone!
   - `_extensions/`: This folder contains files for Quarto extensions used by my presentation slides.
+  - `data/`: This folder is intended to hold R Data files (`*.RData`).
+    - `MyStudy.RData`: This is an example data file created by `scripts/Create_MyStudy_Data.qmd` and used by `scripts/MyStudy_Report.qmd`.
   - `graphics/`: This folder stores `.jpg` and `.png` graphics files used in my slides.
   - `scripts/`: The folder holds script files that I occasionally find useful.
+    - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
+Do not edit or delete any of these files unless you know what you are doing!
+This folder is not tracked by Git.
+    - `output/`: This folder holds rendered output from scripts in its parent folder.
+      - `Create_MyStudy_Data.html`: This is created by rendering `scripts/Create_MyStudy_Data.qmd`.
+      - `MyStudy_Report.html`: This is created by rendering `scripts/MyStudy_Report.qmd`.
+    - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
+    - `_quarto.yml`: This is a Quarto metadata file containing folder-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
+    - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
+The output from rendering the script is stored in `scripts/output/`.
     - `Delete_nul_file.bat`: This Windows batch files can be useful if rendering problems leave behind a file called `nul` that is otherwise hard to delete on Windows.
+    - `MyStudy_Report.qmd`: This Quarto script is an example of a dynamic document used in the live demonstration during my presentation.
+It reads in example data, then analyzes it.
+The rendered output is stored in `scripts/output/`.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `_quarto.yml`: This is a Quarto metadata file containing